pivotal/docs-tap/telemetry/overview.hbs.md

 # Tanzu Application Platform Telemetry

-Tanzu Application Platform Telemetry is a set of objects that collect data about the usage of Tanzu Application Platform and send it back to VMware for product improvements.
+Tanzu Application Platform Telemetry (commonly known as TAP Telemetry) is a set of objects that collect data about the usage of Tanzu Application Platform (commonly known as TAP) and send it back to VMware for product improvements.

 A benefit of remaining enrolled in telemetry and identifying your company during Tanzu Application Platform installation is that VMware can provide your organization with usage reports about Tanzu Application Platform.

-See [Tanzu Application Platform usage reports](#usage-reports) for more information about enrolling in telemetry reports.
+For more information about enrolling in telemetry reports, see [Tanzu Application Platform usage reports](#usage-reports).

-For more information on how to install the telemetry component, see [Install Tanzu Application Platform Telemetry](install-telemetry.hbs.md).
+For more information about how to install the telemetry component, see [Install Tanzu Application Platform Telemetry](install-telemetry.hbs.md).

 ## <a id='usage-reports'></a>Tanzu Application Platform usage reports